 Prior to joining WPI in 2005, he worked at Brandeis University for 11 years, most recently as its vice president, chief investment officer, and chief risk officer.
 A certified public accountant and a former audit manager at Coopers & Lybrand, he received degrees from Brandeis University and Bentley College.

-She also has extensive experience in professional engagement.
-In addition to leading the College Admissions Collaborative Highlighting Engineering and Technology (CACHET), she has served as chair of the College Board’s Program Planning Committee and the New England Regional Council, and has been active in the National Association of College and Admissions Counseling (NACAC) and the National Consortium for Specialized Secondary Schools in Mathematics, Science, and Technology (NCSSSMST).
+Tichenor is an advocate for equity, access and diversity in higher education, with op-eds and articles appearing in publications such as the Washington Post and the Chronicle of Higher Education.
+She is founder and convener of the College Admissions Collaborative Highlighting Engineering and Technology (CACHET), a higher education forum dedicated to promoting opportunities for students in engineering and technology.
+She has served on the College Board’s Colloquium Planning Committee and New England Regional Council, and has been active in the National Association of College and Admissions Counseling (NACAC) and the National Consortium of Secondary STEM Schools (NCSSS).